 The good news?
 Clinical reasoning CAN be taught — and taught well.
 Programs that prioritize deliberate practice in diagnostic thinking see students become more confident and competent.
 Some effective approaches include:

-• Structured case reflection or debriefing: encouraging students to walk through their diagnostic process step by step and reflecting on what they did well and what they need to improve on.
+- Structured case reflection or debriefing: encouraging students to walk through their diagnostic process step by step and reflect on what they did well and what they need to improve on.

 When programs shift emphasis from rote technical tasks to cognitive processes, they better prepare students for the realities of clinical care.